puntorigen/aicode/actions/create-presentation.md

 Write the content in Markdown format.
 Use your analysis of the code to generate accurate and helpful content, but also explain things clearly for users who may not be familiar with the implementation details.

-Feel free to infer reasonable details if needed, but try to stick to what can be determined from the codebase itself always avoiding replying there's something missing.
+Feel free to infer reasonable details if needed, but try to stick to what can be determined from the codebase itself always avoiding replying there's something missing.`;
+        break;
+    case 'documentation':
+        instruction_prompt_1 = `Act as an expert reader and writer of documents of different topics, read the following documents and generate a high-quality markdown summary for each of the files in this folder.
+Analyze the files in detail to first understand their topic, audience, caracteristics, context and contents, if they are tutorials, manuals, presentations, stories, dialogs, scripts or whatever, read them thoroughly, and use that information to generate your response.`;
+        instruction_prompt_2 = `The summary should include the following sections:

+1. General topic title for grouping all documents
+2. Brief description (2-3 sentences)
+3. What are each of the files about
+4. A general overview of the whole contents
+5. Conclusion

+Write the content in Markdown format.
+Use your analysis of the contents to generate accurate and helpful content suitable for a presentation about the contents, but also explain things clearly for users who may not be familiar with the details.

+Feel free to infer reasonable details if needed, but try to stick to what can be determined from the contents given always avoiding replying there's something missing.`;
+        break;
+    case 'images':
+        instruction_prompt_1 = ``
+        break;
+    case 'videos':
+        instruction_prompt_1 = ``
+        break;
+    case 'other':
+        instruction_prompt_1 = ``
+        break;
+}

+const summary_prompt = await queryLLM(
+    `# Project Path: ${absolute_code_path}

+${instruction_prompt_1}

+Source Tree:
+${source_tree}

+${files__}

+${instruction_prompt_2}
     `, z.object({
-        summary: z.string().describe('the summary of the project'),
+        summary: z.string().describe('the summary of the folder'),
         //need_more_info_of_files: z.array(z.string()).describe('array of files for which you need more contents, if any'), })
 );